By Peter, Massachusetts

 After five years of pain and discomfort and being ready to let go of this physical life, she decided to remove herself from the life-support apparatus.

 My wife was not afraid to die.
-She had once been a member of Eckankar and understood that Soul is eternal.
+She had once been a student of Eᴄᴋᴀɴᴋᴀʀ and understood that Soul is eternal.
 Now she was ready to allow the physical body to die, ready to move on to her next spiritual adventure.

 We called our children to explain what was about to happen, and they came to stay with us during the transition.
 Hospice personnel were also there to help us through the process.

 We removed the equipment.
 Soon my wife was drifting in and out of sleep, her breathing becoming more and more shallow.

 Each time she awoke, my wife would have brief conversations with my daughters, letting us know what was happening to her as she began her new journey.

 One time when she awakened, I noticed a fragrance in the air.

 “No,” she replied, “but I can smell it too.”
 The soft fragrance didn’t seem to be coming from anywhere in particular.
 Soon she fell asleep again.
 A short time later, my wife left her physical body behind permanently.

 My granddaughter had been asleep in a nearby chair.
 Suddenly she woke up and looked at me quizzically.